Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/Dong Shell/2022-05-03-dong-shell-notes.md

 The first one is the path of executable.
 The second one is all the arguments passed in.

 Note that **there is no argc for the argument count**.
 So how can execv know how many arguments are there?
 It turns out developers **need to place a NULL pointer at the end of array**.
 This is important, or it will lead to undetermined behavior.
-If NULL pointers are not set correctly, it is always the case that the first `execv` call will success and following call may failed because the recycled stack leave some garbage data in the memory.
+If NULL pointers are not set correctly, it is always the case that the first `execv` call will succeed and the following call may fail because the recycled stack leaves some garbage data in the memory.

 An example of calling `execv` looks like this: